mapbox/web-mapping-curriculum/class-2/README.md

 5. How has web map rendering changed over the years?
 6. What is the basemap-overlay paradigm and how are GL maps different?

-Exercises to do on your own:
+Exercises to do on your own (10 pts each):

 1. Keep learning!
 Try one more of the Web apps tutorials on the [Mapbox help page](https://docs.mapbox.com/help/tutorials/#web-apps) and submit your completed tutorial to your GitHub project.
 2. Head to the [Mapbox GL JS examples page](https://docs.mapbox.com/mapbox-gl-js/examples/) and pick two examples under the user interactions section.
 What kind of interactions do you see?
 Why might you use each of those interactions?